 As a matter of fact, I like the ability to search for diamonds using the origin of rough as a deciding factor.
 At the present time, Brilliant Earth is currently offering conflict-free diamonds mined in the following countries:

 Interestingly enough, the Sierra Leone Civil War in West Africa is actually what brought global attention to conflict/blood diamonds.
 As a matter of fact, that war ended in 2002 and legitimate diamond mining operations are a key factor of the local economy.

-If you want to be able to search Brilliant Earth by country of origin, simply click on the Advanced Filters option.
+If you want to be able to search by country of origin, simply click on the Advanced Filters option.
 Note that when I did that, the option to search diamonds from Canada, Botswana sort, and Russia became available.

 However, it's unclear to me how to find the diamonds from Namibia, Sierra Leone or South Africa.
 Perhaps that option will be available on the Brilliant Earth diamond search page soon?
-Or do those diamonds appear as part of Brilliant Earth's normal inventory?
+Or do those diamonds appear as part of their normal inventory?